namphuon/ViFi/TUTORIAL.md

 hbv
 ```

 When one runs ViFi, the default virus is hpv, however, if the user specifies a different virus name (such as ebv), ViFi will assume that there is a folder with the same name within the $REFERENCE_REPO directory.
 Within this folder, there several key files that ViFi expects to exist.
 First, is a BWA index of the set of sequences from the human and viral references.
 By default, the naming convention is hg19_<virus_name>.fas.
+The second thing that ViFi expects to exist is a folder called hmms (if one plans on using viral hmms).
+ViFi will automatically search this folder for HMMs when running ViFi with the HMM option.
+Any file with the suffix *.hmmbuild will be used within the viral search.

+Thus, if the user wants to create a new viral family to search for, the user needs to:

+1. Create a folder with <virus_name> in the $REFERENCE_REPO directory.
+2. Create a FASTA file containing the human and viral sequences of interest and name it hg19_<virus_name>.fas
+3. Run BWA index on the FASTA file
+4. Create a folder called hmms within the $REFERENCE_REPO and run the build_references.sh on just the viral sequences to automatically build the HMMs.

 ### Running ViFi to detect HPV integration from novel strains